 Any impacts to Aboriginal cultural heritage and vegetation will be avoided by following the conditions of a Cultural Heritage Permit issued by the Bunurong Land Council, and a Native Vegetation Removal Permit issued by the Department of Environment, Land, Water and Planning.

 This project forms part of a greater initiative being led by Surf Beach Sunderland Bay Coastcare Group to support local communities to reduce the impacts of rabbits.

-If you would like further information or would like to discuss the project the Surf Beach Sunderland Bay Coastcare Group together with Bass Coast Landcare Network and Nature Parks will be hosting a community drop-in session on Saturday, 16th of July 2022 at 10am at the Surfies Point car park.
+If you would like further information or would like to discuss the project the Surf Beach Sunderland Bay Coastcare Group together with Bass Coast Landcare Network and Nature Parks will be hosting hosting community drop-in sessions at the Surfies Point car park on Saturday, 16th July 2022 at 10am, Tuesday, 9th August 2022 at 4.45pm, and Saturday, 1st October at 10.00am

 In addition to information about the fence, experts will be available to provide advice on how to protect your home from the impacts of rabbits,and how to engage with local Coastcare and Landcare groups to access support.